 Fortune and glory, kid, fortune and glory.
-Steven Spielberg’s Indiana Jones and the Temple of Doom was released 30 years ago today.
-In honor of its three-decade anniversary of thrilling us (and grossing us out with monkey brains, ripped-out hearts, and black magic), here are 20 things you might not have known about the film.
+Steven Spielberg’s Indiana Jones and the Temple of Doom has been thrilling audiences for more than 30 years—and grossing us out with monkey brains, ripped-out hearts, and black magic.
+Here are 20 things you might not have known about the film.

 1. The first ideas for Indy II came from Raiders of the Lost Ark.